Shilluk Kingdom: Border conflicts

-By 1630, the Dinka south and west of the Shilluk country invaded the southern border of the Sultanate of Sennar.
+By 1630, the Dinka south and west of the Shilluk country had invaded the southern border of the Sultanate of Sennar.
 The progression of the Dinka continued through the 17th and 18th centuries, towards the Gezira region.
 Before this changed the strategic balance, the Shilluk and Funj united against the Dinka and checked them militarily.
 This era marked the beginning of Shilluk economic ties to other groups (Funj, Arabs, European merchants and Mahdists).